 - Switch your ceiling fans move in a clockwise motion to have warm air being pushed from the ceiling down to the floor.

 Have your HVAC system inspected

 - Hiring a professional to inspect heating ducts could save you in the long run.
-Sometimes, heated air can escape from the ducts before it ever makes it to your vents, costing you some money by the time Spring comes.
-A professional will be able to see if any leaks in your air duct system are there and assist you with sealing them.
+Sometimes, heated air can escape from the ducts before it ever makes it to your vents, costing you some money by the time spring comes.
+A professional will see if there are any leaks in your air duct system and assist you with sealing them.

 - Cost: Depends on Professional